seedcase-project/.github/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing guidelines

-For our contributing guidelines, please refer to the section [Contributing](https://seedcase-project.org/community/contributing) on seedcase-project.org.
+Want to contribute?
+Check out our [guidebook](https://guidebook.seedcase-project.org/) for how we work and how you can contribute.